mhammadsaani/DevOps/DevOps with Kunal/1- Networking/README.md

  IP address is a unique address of the modem (provided by your Internet service provider) called **Global IP** .
  You can check your computer *IP address* using ``` curl ifconfig.me -s ``` in your command line interface.
  Everything that can communicate online has an IP address.
 There can be multiple devices connected to the modem.
- Modem will give IP address to each of device which is connected to that mode. using DHCP (Dynamic Host Configration Protocal).
+ Modem will give IP address to each of device which is connected to that modem, using DHCP (Dynamic Host Configration Protocal).

+ How we will get the searched file in laymans term.
+ Device Made a request, it will go to the router.
+From router --> Inter Service Provider --> Internet